A Guide To Spring Cleaning Your Car

 Rinse away contaminants

 It’s absolutely critical to remove any dirt, salt and other potential contaminants from the paint surface before washing the car.
 Give the car a good rinsing with water from a hose or pressure washer.
 Be sure to rinse the body panels, the glass, the wheels and wheel wells.
 Hold off on the soap at first because it can hide mud and dirt underneath.
+Here, find out if you can wash your car without a hose.

 Wash the exterior